Eric Scott (actor): Personal life

 He was briefly married to actress Karey Louis.
-His second marriage was to Theresa Fargo, the mother of his daughter Ashley, until her death from acute myelomonocytic leukemia on November 5, 1992.
-Fargo developed the disease during her pregnancy, and died not long after Ashley's birth.
+His second marriage was to Theresa Fargo, the mother of his daughter, until her death from acute myelomonocytic leukemia on November 5, 1992.
+Fargo developed the disease during her pregnancy.
+The child was delivered by cesarean section one month early so that Fargo could begin chemotherapy, but Fargo died two days after the birth.

 In March 2000, Scott married Cynthia (Cindy) Ullman Wolfen.
-They have a daughter, Emma, born in 2001, and a son, Jeremy, who was born in 2004.
+They have two children.

 Today, Scott owns Chase Messengers, a parcel delivery service, in Encino, California.
+He stated that being rejected from auditions as a child was a good preparation for working in sales.